Anders Behring Breivik: Prison life

 Since August 2011, Breivik has been imprisoned in an SHS section (a prison section with "particularly high security"—"særlig høy sikkerhet").
-In March 2022, Breivik was transferred to Ringerike Prison's as of 2022 SHS section.
+In March 2022, Breivik was transferred to Ringerike Prison's SHS section.
 There was another prisoner in the section, but Breivik was completely separated from that prisoner.
 Breivik had previously been transferred on 23 July 2012 from Ila Detention and Security Prison in Bærum to Skien Prison, formally known as Telemark fengsel, Skien avdeling, in Skien, county Telemark, and then transferred back to Ila on 28 September 2012.

-In 2023, Breivik chose not to receive further visits, including from the military chaplain (ranked major) who Breivik had been seeing every two weeks since 2015.
+In 2023, Breivik chose not to receive further visits, including from the military chaplain (ranked major) whom Breivik had been seeing every two weeks since 2015.
 His mother visited him five times before her death in 2013, and researcher Mattias Gardell interviewed Breivik in 2014, but no other visitor requested by Breivik has been granted access.

 Breivik is isolated from the other inmates and only has contact with healthcare workers and guards.
 The type of isolation that Breivik has experienced in prison is what the European Court of Human Rights (ECtHR) calls relative social isolation, according to a verdict of 2016 in Oslo District Court.
 In November 2020, Breivik had an interaction with another prisoner for the first time, in the presence of at least seven prison officers; the prisoners played cards and talked for around one or two hours; the other prisoner chose to not have a third meeting with Breivik, according to media reports in January 2021.

 In Norway, it is not uncommon to grant compensatory measures to prisoners who are being held in isolation for several years.
-As of 2021 he has access in his cell between 9 am and 2:30 pm to a personal computer (with seals that impede unauthorised opening of the computer panels) that he uses to write letters.
+As of 2021, he has access in his cell between 9:00 and 14:30 to a personal computer (with seals that impede unauthorised opening of the computer panels) that he uses to write letters.
 Earlier reports—in 2016—said that he has an electric typewriter and an Xbox without Internet connection in his cell.
 Previously, when the original verdict was upheld in September 2012, his permission for access to a computer in his prison cell ended.

 Breivik enrolled in a bachelor's degree program in political science at the University of Oslo; he passed two courses in 2015.
 In 2015, he claimed in a letter that harsh prison conditions had forced him to drop out.
 According to a statement by his lawyer, Breivik had become a Nazi in prison.
 He was denied parole in 2021, a decision upheld in 2022.
 The government denied him parole in the third quarter of 2024.
 Since his imprisonment, Breivik has identified himself as a fascist and a Nazi, and a practitioner of Odinism.